ozbillwang/vault-example/README.md

 ### Web application Dockerfile

-The author doesn't provide the `Dockerfile` for application image `burtlo/exampleapp-ruby:k8s`, I have reverse engineering it and save the folder [exampleapp-ruby](exampleapp-ruby)
+The author doesn't provide the `Dockerfile` for application image `burtlo/exampleapp-ruby:k8s`, I have reverse engineering it and save to folder [exampleapp-ruby](exampleapp-ruby)

 It will be useful to troubleshooting and reference if you can't run the web application properly.